Carlos Santana Preview, Player Props: Brewers vs. Yankees

-On Friday, Carlos Santana (.395 on-base percentage in past 10 games, 83 points above season-long percentage) and the Milwaukee Brewers play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 7:05 PM ET.
+On Saturday, Carlos Santana (batting .297 in his past 10 games) and the Milwaukee Brewers play the New York Yankees, whose starting pitcher will be Michael King.
+First pitch is at 2:05 PM ET.

+He racked up three hits (going 3-for-5 with two RBI) in his last game against the Yankees.

 Carlos Santana Game Info & Props vs. the Yankees